10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 ### Technical competence

+(Coding part)
 * You are VERY familiar with CS fundamentals - well-known algorithms, frequently used data structures.
 * Close to bug-free coding ability on shared online coding platform & whiteboard.

 To achieve those, I have seen different people approach it differently.
 Some praticed solving a lot - I mean a lot - of those algorithmic problems.
 Some other comes with phD background, and are very good at them in general, and they simply pratice small amount of such problems for keep their "手感".
 I have also seen people spend thousands of dollars to take those 3rd party algorithm classes designed specifically for tech interviews.

+(Design part)
+* Speak what you know - Preferably, you can drive the process, persuade people with solid points, bring a consensus on to the table.

+Design often comes with various depths.
+Those who have worked in their field for a long time naturally and easily can nail this part.
+Candidates with less experience, at leat from what I have seen, are less likely to be asked same questions.
+Interviewer/companies can easily fail you if they want to.
+Typically, when you are interviewing for the position that is appropriate per your experience, appropriate problems are used to assess all candidates in the pipeline.
+I don't believe all companies follow this though, which is likely true, especially in start-ups where processes can get messy sometimes.

 ### Communication